-Micke Brown, BSN, RN, the Director of Communications for the American Pain Foundation, believes that a “multi-modality” treatment is the best approach to managing chronic pain.
+Micke Brown, BSN, RN, is the Director of Communications for the American Pain Foundation (APF).
+Micke believes that a “multi-modality” treatment is the best approach to managing chronic pain.
 “Pain and its treatment are complex, and what works best for one may not work for another,” says Micke.
 “The secret to creating an effective pain treatment plan is adding the right ingredients to find the recipe that works for the individual.”

-If pain persists or worsens, your doctor may want to prescribe a stronger medication.
-The American Chronic Pain Association (ACPA) points to four major classes of medications that are most often used to treat chronic pain.
+Some chronic pain can’t be controlled with OTC medication.
+In these cases, your doctor may want to prescribe something stronger.
+The American Chronic Pain Association (ACPA) identifies several major classes of medications used to treat chronic pain.
+These include:

 Possible Side Effects

-Medications can cause unpleasant side effects.
+Medications can cause a variety of unpleasant side effects, ranging from mild to severe.
 Talk to your doctor if you experience any unusual symptoms.
 Some of these include: